Cloud Gaming Paranoia!!!

 Over the past twenty-five years of the “modern” RPG era in gaming, we’ve seen the genre advance tremendously.
 Rendered graphics, advanced skill systems, voice acting and ever more colors of chocobos are in the vanguard of innovation.
 But one thing we have not seen advance in any particularly cogent fashion is the experience system.

 On the surface, the experience system is relatively straight forward.
 You kill monsters, you get stronger.
 This can take a variety of formats: from the basic experience system that leads to levels which grant automatic stat and ability increases, to systems where experience or a similar credit system are spent on customizable skills, to hybrid systems which do both.
-Gaining levels serves to complement the plot at a tactical level: as the story progresses, inevitably the farmer-turned-hero, imaginary-underwater-volleyball-player-turned-hero, or emo-sixteen-year-old-turned-hero will grow more powerful from a plot context. → Professor Layton and the Diabolical Post
+Gaining levels serves to complement the plot at a tactical level: as the story progresses, inevitably the farmer-turned-hero, imaginary-underwater-volleyball-player-turned-hero, or emo-sixteen-year-old-turned-hero will grow more powerful from a plot context. → In all ages, hypocrites, called producers, have put crowns upon the heads of thieves, called publishers.

 Game Concepts – Great ideas of Genius